- Dance Education, Technology & New Media, and Laban Movement Analysis

 - 320 Coleman Building

 Dr. Parrish received a BFA in choreography and performance and K-12 Teachers Certification from the University of Michigan; an MA in Dance Education from Columbia University in New York and a Ph.D. from The Ohio State University.
-She is a Certified Movement Analyst (CMA) from the Laban Institute of Movement Studies in NYC and is a comprehensively certified Pilates instructor with Balanced Body and is a member of the Pilates Method Alliance.
+She is a Certified Movement Analyst (CMA) from the Laban Institute of Movement Studies in NYC and is a comprehensively certified pilates master teacher trainer with Balanced Body.
 Mila began her studies in the Pilates method with first generation master teacher and elder Romana Kryzanowska and has been practicing and teaching ever since.
-She has trained with Master teachers Martha Eddy, Anne Green Gilbert, Ann Kipling Brown, Ann Hutchenson Guest, Kellee Stokes, Anna Jones, Melissa Kakavas, Chantel Lopez, and Eric Franklin.
+She has trained with master teachers Martha Eddy, Anne Green Gilbert, Ann Kipling Brown, Ann Hutchenson Guest, Nora St. John, Chantel Lopez, and Eric Franklin.
 Her publications on Labanotation, Motif Writing and enhanced movement cognition support her deep interest helping dancers develop body awareness and creative skills, strength, balance, and freedom.

 Dr. Parrish is nationally and internationally recognized for her work in dance pedagogy, educational technology and interdisciplinary instruction.
 A leader in the dance education community, Parrish has offering over 100 professional development courses, seminars and workshops thought the US and in Canada, China, Finland, Brazil, Greece, Portugal and the Netherlands.
 Mila as established numerous service and community engagement initiatives including; Dancers Connect a free community dance program, iDance AZ and iDance SC a standards-based curriculum delivery system of dance instruction using videoconferenced technologies, Embodied History reconstruction initiatives, Magellan undergraduate scholarship, as well as spearheading professional development programs: Hip Hop for Hope, Jazz it Up, Evolving Dance through Connectivity, Movement of Inspired Minds.

-Dr. Parrish is the 2011 recipient of the Dance Advocacy Award from the South Carolina Dance Association and the 2012 Faculty Advisor Award from the University of South Carolina and the 2015 Leadership Award for her community initiatives and scholarly work from the National Dance Education Organization and the 2016 Faculty Excellence in Research and Creative Activity Award for her research in service learning and community partnerships from the University of North Carolina, Greensboro.
+Dr. Parrish is the 2011 recipient of the Dance Advocacy Award from the South Carolina Dance Association, the 2012 Faculty Advisor Award from the University of South Carolina, the 2015 Leadership Award for her community initiatives and scholarly work from the National Dance Education Organization and the 2016 Faculty Excellence in Research and Creative Activity Award for her research in service learning and community partnerships from the University of North Carolina, Greensboro and the 2019 Outstanding Dance Teacher in Higher Education Award from the National Dance Education Organization.
+The recipient has an extensive record of teaching dance as an artistic discipline and success developing, supporting, implementing, and/or promoting dance and dance education in their community.